DrakeLab/miller-tb-assortativity/README.md

 2. Calculate temporary value of sex-assortativity in the network ($r_t$).
 3. If $r_t$ is less than the desired $r$, randomly choose 2 edges of type 0--1 (i.e, a male--female edge) and re-wire such that both are within-sex edges. __Note: I'm not sure what this will do to global or local network statistics__.
 4. Repeat step 3 until $r_t=r$

+PROS: Easy to explain and should be easily programmable

+CONS: Might disrupt other network statistics (e.g., clustering, multiple components), checking for these pathologies might make programming more difficult

 _Network simulation option 3: Sah, Singh, Clauset and Bansal.
 (2014) _